visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/looker.md

 **Looker’s Secret Key**

-The Looker’s Secret Key is used to validate the SSO embedding request and embed the dashboards into application.
-Follow the below steps to setup the looker’s secret key in looker instance.
+The Looker’s Secret Key is used to validate the SSO embedding request and embed the dashboards into the application.
+Follow the below steps to setup the looker’s secret key in the looker instance.

 1. Go to the Embed page in the Admin section of Looker
 1. Select "Enabled" from the Embed Authentication drop-down and the press Update